 - Regular physical activity can get rid of gynecomastia.
 Even though exercising has many benefits when it comes to losing fat, it is not a treatment for gynecomastia.
+In Walnut Creek,

 - Not all men with large, saggy breasts have gynecomastia.
 Large breasts in men can be caused by being obese (this is called pseudogynecomastia).
-Therefore, unlike the previous myth, men suffering from pseudogynecomastia can treat their enlarged breast by losing weight.
+Therefore, unlike the previous myth, men suffering from pseudogynecomastia can treat their enlarged breasts by losing weight.

 - Not all gynecomastia cases require liposuction.
-Different men will have different degrees of breasts enlargement.
-Dr. Miguel Delgado M.D. may perform liposuction on patients with pseudogynecomastia.
+Different men will have different degrees of breast enlargement.
+Male breast enlargement is classified into 4 grades.
+Dr. Delgado may perform liposuction on patients with pseudogynecomastia.
 While some men may benefit from liposuction only, others with excess skin may need to undergo a secondary procedure.
-If you’re unsure about your particular case, Dr. Miguel Delgado M.D. will be able to determine the best option for you.
+If you are not sure about your particular case, Miguel Delgado M.D. will be able to determine the best option.

 - Gynecomastia can affect one breast only.
 Gynecomastia can affect only one breast at a time, or it may cause both breasts to enlarge simultaneously.
 Only one breast being affected is called asymmetrical gynecomastia.

 - Gynecomastia cannot be prevented.
 Hormonal elevation and hormonal imbalance cannot be prevented, but patients can take some steps to reduce their risk of gynecomastia.
 Walnut Creek residents and other Bay Area patients, who have a family history of it should take appropriate steps to avoid certain medications, be overweight, drink excess alcohol, and take drugs.
 It may help younger patients to take medicines prescribed by an endocrinologist.
 Even with these precautions, patients can still get gynecomastia.